-- You must file your standard appeal with NH Healthy Families over the phone or in writing within 60 calendar days of the date of the plan's written notice to you.
-Your oral request for a standard appeal must be followed by a written and signed appeal request from you. - In your signed, written appeal request: - o Include your name, address, phone number, and email address (if you have one); - Describe the date of the action or notice from the plan you want to appeal, and attach a copy of the notice; - o Explain why you want to appeal the decision; and - o If the plan's decision was to deny, reduce, limit, suspend or end your previously authorized benefits, indicate whether you want to have previously authorized benefits continued.
+- You must file your standard appeal with NH Healthy Families over the phone or in writing within 60 calendar days of the date of the plan's written notice to you. - In your signed, written appeal request: - o Include your name, address, phone number, and email address (if you have one); - O Describe the date of the action or notice from the plan you want to appeal, and attach a copy of the notice; - o Explain why you want to appeal the decision; and - o If the plan's decision was to deny, reduce, limit, suspend or end your previously authorized benefits, indicate whether you want to have previously authorized benefits continued.
 For more information, refer to Section 10.6 (How to request continuation of benefits during appeal and what to expect afterward). - Send your written plan appeal request to: